-Riester168 products are formally certified personal pension plans with the objective of building up a funded retirement pension supplement.
+Riester193 products are formally certified personal pension plans with the objective of building up a funded retirement pension supplement.
 They are subject to deferred taxation, and subscribers receive subsidies from the German state.
 The amount received depends on personally invested contributions.
-Subsidies are at their maximum if the total contributions to a Riester product (that is, personally invested contributions plus subsidies) reach at least 4% of the individual's previous year's income.
+Subsidies are at their maximum if the total contributions to a Riester product (that is, personally invested contributions plus subsidies) reach at least 4% of the individual's previous year's income, up to a maximum of €2,100.
 The subsidies add up to €175 per adult (according to the pension law of summer 2017), plus €300 for each child born since 2008 and €185 for those born before 2008.
-The minimum contribution is €60 per year with accordingly fewer subsidies.
-Subscribers that are younger than 25 receive a bonus of €200 at the moment of subscription to a Riester product.
-Though rarely used in this context, the Riester support is also applicable to occupational pension plans for the following three types: direct insurances, Pensionskassen and pension funds.
-Riester subsidies and tax allowances are personal and can only be passed on to a spouse's Riester contract in the case of death.
+Subscribers that are younger than 25 receive a bonus of uo to €200 at the moment of subscription to a Riester product.
+The minimum contribution to receive the full subidies is €60 per year.
+If the calculated minimum contribution for a low-income earner is less than €60, this minimum contribution of 60 euros